HkopMD/Peertube/README.md

 **What is a good peertube instances**

-Marked copyright videos
+Marked copyright videos(If it is more than 3 it is not on the list)

 No porn or sexually videos

-No really weird videos
+Primarily English